-- Decide what type of solar panel system you want and what system would suit your home.
+- Decide what type of solar energy system you want and what system would suit your home.

 - Get quotes from several Clean Energy Council-accredited installers.
-To check if an installer is accredited, visit the Find an installer page on the Clean Energy Council website.
+For help with this, visit Find an installer - Clean Energy Council.

 - Read online reviews and feedback about the retailer.

-- Ensure you are comparing quotes for the same type of solar panel system and features.
+- Ensure you are comparing quotes for the same type of solar energy system and features.

-- Talk to your energy retailer - particularly about the rates for electricity drawn from and fed back into the grid.
+- Talk to your energy retailer.
+Ask about the rates for electricity drawn from, and fed back into, the grid.

 Before signing a contract

-- Check that the contract's terms and conditions are the same as any verbal assurances the salesperson gave you.
+- Check that the contract's terms and conditions match everything the salesperson told you.